 Anthropology is the comprehensive study of people.
-It explores the fascinating world of human biological evolution and variation and the way humans in all parts of the world, from prehistoric times to today, adapt to their environment; form groups such as families, clans, tribes, and nations; survive and become extinct; regulate behavior through sanctions, laws, and government; worship and celebrate; communicate; educate their young; and change to meet new challenges.
+It explores the fascinating realm of human biological evolution and variation – where we came from and how we came to be Homo sapiens.
+Anthropology is also the way that humans, in all parts of the world and from prehistoric times to today, adapt to their environment.
+From groups such as families, clans, tribes, and nations, humans regulate behavior through sanctions, laws, and government; worship and celebrate; communicate; educate their young; and change to meet new challenges.

-Anthropology gives students a new perspective for understanding and interpreting the world around them by learning how people, from the past and present, in different parts of the world live their lives and adapt to their environment.
-To achieve this, all majors are required to take courses in each of the four main subdivisions of anthropology: archaeology, the analysis of past cultures; cultural anthropology, the study of cultural differences in contemporary societies; linguistic anthropology, examination of the relationship between language and other aspects of culture - the ways people communicate; and physical or biological anthropology, analysis of the biological characteristics of past and present peoples and other primates.
+Anthropology gives students a new perspective for understanding and interpreting the world around them by learning how people in different parts of the world live their lives and interact with their environment.
+To achieve this, all majors are required to take courses in each of the four main subdivisions of the discipline: archaeology, the analysis of past cultures; sociocultural anthropology, the study of cultural differences in contemporary societies; linguistic anthropology, examination of the relationship between language and other aspects of culture—the ways people communicate; and biological anthropology, the analysis of the biological characteristics of past and present primate and human populations.

-As anthropology majors, students explore humankind, focusing on the similarities and differences between humans and other primates, as well as the similarities and differences in culture found in human populations yesterday and today.
-By taking courses in the four sub-disciplines, students develop a broad background which prepares them for numerous career paths.
+As anthropology majors, students explore humankind, focusing on the similarities and differences between humans and other primates, as well as the similarities and differences found in human populations yesterday and today.
+The anthropology curriculum enables students to develop a broad background but also pursue specialized coursework in their subfield(s) of interest.

-Several classes are taken in preparation for the major, including introduction to cultural anthropology, introduction to biological anthropology and archaeology, introduction to statistics, and three one-unit computer courses.
-Majors must take four upper division courses: Principles of Physical Anthropology, Principles of Archaeology, Principles of Anthropological Linguistics, and History of Ethnological Theory.
-The remaining units of required upper-division anthropology courses are electives which are chosen from each of the three categories, area regional, theory, and methods.
+Several classes are taken in preparation for the major, including introduction to cultural anthropology, introduction to biological anthropology and introduction to archaeology.
+Majors must also complete a language requirement and a writing assessment requirement.
+Majors must take four upper division courses: Principles of Biological Anthropology, Principles of Archaeology, Principles of Anthropological Linguistics, and History of Ethnological Theory and six units in methods courses.
+The remaining units are electives, at least 15 of which must be in anthropology.

 - Ethnographic field classes are held in Baja California, Mexico and Oaxaca, Mexico.